 La Riviera di Ponente

 The area of Liguria stretching from the French border to Genoa is known as the Riviera di Ponente.
-It is this area that is known for its vast production of flowers especially roses.
-A modern road that follows the ancient via Aurelia hugs the beautiful coastline and connects many of the small fishing villages and resort towns that are must-visits.
-San Remo is the most famous of the resort towns along the Riviera and is home to a famous Casino, a charming medieval center, elegant old hotels and a popular music festival.
+It is this area that is known for its vast production of flowers, especially roses.
+A modern road that follows the ancient Via Aurelia hugs this beautiful coastline and connects many of the small fishing villages and resort towns that are must-visits.
+Sanremo is the most famous among the towns of the Riviera and is home to a famous Casino, a charming medieval center, elegant old hotels and a popular music festival.
 Imperia is actually two separate towns: the touristy but very charming Porto Maurizio and the more industrial (but still worth visiting) Oneglia.
 Savona is a well known port that also contains some worthwhile stops including a well known art museum.
-Away from the coast are many hill towns stretching from San Remo east to Albenga that may demand an extended stay or a revisit.
+Away from the coast are many hill towns stretching from Sanremo east to Albenga that may demand an extended stay or a revisit.

 La Riviera di Levante

-The coast of Liguria from Genoa to the La Spezia is the more and less developed and more dramatic Riviera di Levante.
-Home to sheltered coves, cliff hanging terraces, natural harbors and a few beaches, the Riviera di Levante is no longer as isolated as it once was and is now well known to travelers.
-The area holds a little of everything: Quaint fishing towns like Bonassola, medieval hill towns like San Salvatore, artist and celebrity Meccas like Portofino, pleasant resort towns like Rapallo, even the major port of La Spezia has a beautiful harbor and sights worth visiting.
-The gem of the Riviera di Levante is the no longer secret Cinque Terre - five formerly isolated villages, four of them perched upon the rocky coast.
+The coast of Liguria from Genoa to La Spezia is the less developed and more dramatic Riviera di Levante.
+Home to sheltered coves, cliff-hanging terraces, natural harbors and a few beaches, the Riviera di Levante is no longer as isolated as it once was and is now well known to travelers.
+The area holds a little of everything: quaint fishing towns like Bonassola, medieval hill towns like San Salvatore, artist and celebrity meccas like Portofino, pleasant resort towns like Rapallo and even the major port of La Spezia, which has a beautiful harbor and sights worth visiting.
+The gem of the Riviera di Levante is the no longer secret Cinque Terre – five formerly isolated villages, four of them perched upon the rocky coast.
 The coastal path connecting the villages, once the only way to reach the Cinque Terre takes hikers through steep terraced cliffs full of vines and olive trees on the way to breathtaking vistas of the Ligurian coast.
-In the summer, the entire Riviera di Levante is packed with tourists, however a visit in late September rewards the traveler with warm weather, cheaper prices, and villages full of locals - not tourists.
-See also Cinque Terre
+In the summer, the entire Riviera di Levante is packed with tourists, however a visit in late September rewards the traveler with warm weather, cheaper prices, and villages full of locals – not tourists.